jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 authentication requests and responses MAY be used to support some "housecleaning" functions such as a password or pin change before a user is authenticated.

+### EAP-MSCHAPv2

+If using EAP-MSCHAPv2 as an inner method, the EAP-FAST-MSCHAPv2 variant defined in Section 3.2.3 of {{RFC5422}} MUST be used.

+The difference between EAP-MSCHAPv2 and EAP-FAST-MSCHAPv2 is that the first and the second 16 octets of EAP-MSCHAPv2 MSK are swapped when it is used as the IMSK for TEAP.

 ### Protected Termination and Acknowledged Result Indication {#protected-termination}